spanic/JSON-analyzer/readme.md

 * run as `java -jar JsonAnalyzer-1.0-SNAPSHOT.jar` with the following way of setting the arguments:
   * for **compare**: `-compare C:\en-eComm.json C:\en-ePOS.json`;
   * for **cleanup**: `-cleanup C:\keys-to-exclude.json C:\en-eComm.json`;

+or

+* download the latest stable build from the [Releases](https://github.com/spanic/JSON-analyzer/releases) page

 # Disclaimer

 Of course, I know that there are a lot of things to fix & refactor, my main goal was just to create a working prototype as soon as possible.